GoogleCloudPlatform/pontem/BigQueryWorkloadTester/README.md

 WARNING: If you set a Concurreny Level over the limit it will be truncated to 50.

-However, **BigQuery's Maximum Concurrency Level is not a hard limit** so you may want to try to going over it to squeeze out some extra performance.
-If you are so inclined, you can override our hard limit by updating [ConcurrentWorkloadRunnerFactory.QUERY_CONCURRENCY_LIMIT](https://github.com/GoogleCloudPlatform/pontem/blob/9e7e27a3c03e6da9a0dc77c41e182a6b25693516/BigQueryWorkloadTester/src/main/java/com/google/cloud/pontem/benchmark/runners/ConcurrentWorkloadRunnerFactory.java#L38).
+Please note that **BigQuery's Maximum Concurrency Level is not a hard limit** if you wish for it to be increased please reach out to Cloud Support or your Account manager.
+Once your limit is increased, you can override BigQuery Workload Tester's hard limit by updating [ConcurrentWorkloadRunnerFactory.QUERY_CONCURRENCY_LIMIT](https://github.com/GoogleCloudPlatform/pontem/blob/9e7e27a3c03e6da9a0dc77c41e182a6b25693516/BigQueryWorkloadTester/src/main/java/com/google/cloud/pontem/benchmark/runners/ConcurrentWorkloadRunnerFactory.java#L38).

 ### Benchmark modes